 A = Achievable/Attainable.

 Really examining whether your goal is achievable is an important part of making it personal and answers the question, “How will I achieve this goal?”
-It outlines and specifies the actions, steps, and milestones necessary to reaching your goal, increasing the likelihood of success.
+It outlines and specifies the actions, steps, and milestones necessary to reach your goal, increasing the likelihood of success.

 R = Relevant.